oracle/python-oracledb/doc/src/api_manual/fetch_info.rst

     This read-only attribute returns the type of the column as mandated by the Python Database API.
 The type will be one of the :ref:`database type constants <dbtypes>` defined at the module level.

+.. attribute:: FetchInfo.vector_dimensions

+    This read-only attribute returns the number of dimensions required by vector columns.
+If the column is not a vector column or allows for any number of dimensions, the value returned is ``None``.

+    .. versionadded:: 2.2.0

+.. attribute:: FetchInfo.vector_type

+    This read-only attribute returns the storage type required by vector columns.
+If the column is not a vector column or allows for any type of storage, the value returned is ``None``.

+    .. versionadded:: 2.2.0